a1034547450/da.github.io/contents/experience.md

 ### **Research Assistant**
+**April 2026 – Now | Alibaba**

+I served as a research assistant, focusing on the optimization of Multimodal Embedding Models and the post-training of LLMs.

+#### Key Contributions:
+- Optimization of Foundation Model and Applications of Agents.
+- Providing cutting-edge models for internal applications.

+---
+### **Research Assistant**
 **March 2025 – February 2026 | Kuaishou Technology**

 I served as a research assistant, focusing on the optimization of Multimodal Embedding Models.